-Grand Targhee Resort is a skier’s resort, not a resort with skiing.
+Grand Targhee Resort in Wyoming is a skier’s resort, not a resort with skiing.
 My brother has been visiting for years with a large group of friends.
 This year, my son and I finally took him up on his offer to join them, and we had a magical week in this storybook winter wonderland.
 Our itinerary below allows you to experience the best that Targhee Resort has to offer.

 Get Settled at Grand Targhee